TravelByRocket/canal-convergence-slime-mold/README.md

 ## Other Notes

-The Fingers 1-9 have IP Addresses assigned 110-118, though this is not important as the code is written at the moment except as a confirmation of uploading the correct fie with over-the-air updates.
+The Fingers 1-9 have IP Addresses assigned 110-118, though this is not important as the code is written at the moment except as a confirmation of uploading the correct file with over-the-air updates.